Alcohol-related hospital stays fall during Covid pandemic

 The rate of alcohol-related hospital stays in the first year of the Covid pandemic was down 10% on the previous 12 months, figures show.

-However, Public Health Scotland said the fall in numbers between April 2020 to the end of March 2021 could have been affected by Covid measures.
+However, Public Health Scotland said the fall in numbers between April 2020 and the end of March 2021 could have been affected by Covid measures.

 Admission to hospital was tightly restricted during many months.